Explore

 Not many people live nearby, but four things mark this small fjord out as special: first the Gvendarlaug hot pool, the water in which was blessed by Bishop Guðmundur Góði Arason in the 1200s - today it is a protected national monuement.
 Second is the excellent Arctic char fishing in Bjarnarfjarðará river.
 Thirdly is Hótel Laugarhóll, a modern and comfortable country hotel with a swimming pool, a restaurant and a museum on site.
 And finally Bjarnarfjörður is home to the Sorcerer's Cottage, an offshoot of Hólmavík's famous Museum of Witchcraft and Sorcery.

 Vaðalfjöll are two rocky outcrops sticking conspicuously out a hundred metres above Þorskafjarðarheiði pass, near Þorskafjörður fjord.
-The rocks are an unmistakeable sight and worth looking out for as you explore Reykhólahreppur municipality - but they are also an easy and rewarding climb with great views from the top, if you choose to stop.
+The rocks are an unmistakeable sight and worth looking out for as you explore Reykhólahreppur municipality.
+The view from the top is truly magnificent, offering a clear sight into the Westfjords, along with a view over Breiðafjörður and across the Dalir area.
+The mountains are visible from afar when driving towards Hótel Bjarkalundur.

 The swimming pool in Laugarnes is a beautifully placed small pool with stunning views over Breiðafjörður.
 You can either float around in the small concrete pool or lay down in a smaller pool closer to the shore.